annievu22/Covid_Project/README.md

 ### 3.1.
 Business Problem

-Since early 2020, COVID-19 has drastically impacted public health, mobility, and global economies.
-Governments, healthcare agencies, and analysts have struggled to understand how the virus spreads, where fatality rates are highest, and how vaccination progress varies across countries.

-The goal of this project is to transform raw COVID-19 data into meaningful, actionable insights to support global health awareness and inform data-driven decisions.
-Decision-makers need clear and interactive insights to:
+Since 2020, COVID-19 has disrupted global health, mobility, and economies.
+This project transforms raw data into actionable insights to help track cases, compare vaccination rates, identify high-risk regions, and support data-driven public health decisions.

-- Monitor daily and cumulative cases and deaths.
-- Compare vaccination rollout among countries and continents.
-- Identify regions most affected and those at risk.
-- Allocate medical resources based on hospitalization trends.

 > **Key questions** addressed in this analysis:
 > - Which countries have the highest infection rates relative to their population?
-> - What is the global trend of new cases and deaths over time?
-> - Which countries and continents have the highest total death tolls?
 > - What is the case fatality rate (death rate among confirmed cases) by country?
-> - What percentage of a country’s population has been infected?
 > - How do vaccination rollouts compare across countries and over time?
 > - What percentage of each country’s population has been fully vaccinated?
-> - What is the trend of daily new vaccinations across continents?
-> - How are rolling vaccination counts progressing by country and date?
 > - What regions are underperforming in vaccination efforts despite high infection rates?

 ### 3.2.
 Goal of the Dashboard